Deri11/constructive/README.md

 # CONSTRUCTIVE | empowered creativity  ![logo](http://s32.postimg.org/rs2i3yxfp/php_R89d_YEAM.jpg)

 Specifically designed for developers, ***CONSTRUCTIVE*** is a fully-responsive web application of the most influential and active designers and their creations.
 Need inspiration for your project?
-Get ***CONSTRUCTIVE***, be empowered.
+Be inspired, be ***CONSTRUCTIVE***.

 ## Purpose of the app
 >The US accounts 25\% of the world's prison population, spending between $60-70k on each prisoner annually (5x more than higher education).
 After one year from release, 75\% are unemployed and over 60\% will return to prison.
 [The Last Mile](http://thelastmile.org/) is an organization that has been providing computer programming skills to inmates for the last five years.
 The recidivism rate for their students is 0\%.
 Not one former inmate has returned to jail upon release.